marcograss/partialzip/README.md

 # run it
 # list files
 docker run --rm marcograss/partialzip list http://yoururl/file.ipsw
-# download piping to stdout and save on the host
+# download piping to stdout and save it on the host
 docker run --rm marcograss/partialzip pipe http://yoururl/file.ipsw kernelcache.release.iphone10 > kernelcache.release.iphone10
 ```
 ## What is used for

-sometimes zip archives are huge and you just need a couple of files, for example, a kernelcache from a ipsw
+sometimes zip archives are huge and you just need a couple of files, for example, a kernelcache from an ipsw

 ```
 ./target/release/partialzip download "http://XXXXX/iPhone10,6_11.1.2_15B202_Restore.ipsw" kernelcache.release.iphone10b kernelcache.release.iphone10b